A blood sample drawn from a vein

 Haptoglobin is a protein produced by the liver that the body uses to clear free hemoglobin (found outside of red blood cells) from circulation.
 This test measures the amount of haptoglobin in the blood.

 Hemoglobin is the iron-containing protein complex that transports oxygen throughout the body.
 It is normally found within red blood cells (RBCs) and very little is found free circulating in the blood.
 Haptoglobin binds to free hemoglobin in the blood.
 This forms a haptoglobin-hemoglobin complex that is rapidly cleared out of circulation by the liver so that it can be broken down and the iron recycled.
 Formation of the haptoglobin-hemoglobin complex also prevents hemoglobin from being filtered by the kidneys and passed into the urine, which can be toxic to the kidneys.

 However, when an increased number of RBCs are damaged and/or break apart (hemolysis), they release their hemoglobin into the blood, increasing the amount of free hemoglobin in circulation.
-When large numbers of RBCs are destroyed, haptoglobin concentrations in the blood will temporarily decrease as the haptoglobin is used up faster than the liver can produce it.
-A decrease in the amount of haptoglobin may be a sign that a person has a condition that is causing red blood cells to be destroyed or break apart.
-When the binding capacity of haptoglobin is exceeded, free hemoglobin level in circulation goes up and may cause tissue damage and/or organ dysfunction due to oxidative stress of free hemoglobin.
+When large numbers of RBCs are destroyed, haptoglobin levels in the blood will temporarily decrease as the haptoglobin is used up faster than the liver can produce it.
+A decrease in the amount of haptoglobin may be a sign that you have a condition that is causing red blood cells to be destroyed or to break apart.
+When the binding capacity of haptoglobin is exceeded, the free hemoglobin level in circulation goes up and may cause tissue damage and/or organ dysfunction due to oxidative stress of free hemoglobin.

-Liver disease may also result in decreased haptoglobin concentrations as liver damage may inhibit both the production of haptoglobin and the clearing of the haptoglobin-free hemoglobin complexes.
+Liver disease may also result in decreased haptoglobin levels as liver damage may inhibit both the production of haptoglobin and the clearing of the haptoglobin-free hemoglobin complexes.